- Purchase the complete Expat Arrivals Australia Guide (PDF)

 National public transport networks are limited and journeys by train and intercity bus are not always the most efficient way to travel.
 But domestic flights in Australia are relatively cheap and by far the fastest way to travel between cities.

 Although it isn’t necessary to own a car while living in Australia, having a vehicle does offer expats greater independence and freedom when it comes to travelling nationally, especially as the country is so dependent on road transport.

 Public transport in Australia

 While bus travel in Australia is a cheap way to get around, some long journeys will still be cheaper by plane, so it's worth checking flight options before buying a bus ticket.
-Most expats will opt to fly between destinations within Australia and those who don't tend to prefer trains over buses as they are more comfortable.

 Domestic flights in Australia

 As a result of the large distances between the major cities in Australia, flying remains a popular travel option in the country, and there are more than 100 commercial airports nationwide.
 The four domestic airlines are Qantas Domestic, Virgin Australia, Rex and Jetstar.

 Travellers should research the cheapest airfares and keep an eye out for specials.
 Even the larger airlines have great online deals, and cheap fares can almost always be found on the busier routes.

 Driving in Australia